-2 Annualized premiums from level premium new business are calculated by multiplying the number of payments in a year by the amount of premiums received at one time.
-It should be noted that the definition of annualized premiums here is different from that used in disclosures such as financial results and annual reports.
+&lt;sup>2 Annual premiums from level premium new business are calculated by multiplying the number of payments in a year by the amount of premiums received at one time.

-3 The average annualization multiplier is calculated as (Present value of premium income - New business single premium) / Annualized premiums from level premium new business.
+&lt;sup>3 The average annual premium multiplier is calculated as (Present value of new business premium income - New business single premium) / Annual premiums from level premium new business.